juusolonen/spotify/README.md

-# Angular Universal + Node Back-end
+# Spotify player controls made with Angular Universal + Node Back-end

+This is made based on Spotify Web Api Tutorial code.

+NOTE!
+There are some bugs, which may or may not be removed in the future..

 ## Installation